QR Cake vs ME-QR: Free QR Code Generators Compared

 If you've used a custom domain (e.g., qr.yourbrand.com) on either platform, you can move the DNS to the other platform without changing the printed codes.
 This is the single best reason to invest in a custom domain - it gives you the freedom to switch later.

-Switching from ME-QR to QR Cake is a common path: users start with ME-QR's free tier for personal use, then upgrade their needs to business use, hit the ad limitation, and move to a clean platform.
+Switching from ME-QR to QR Cake is a common path: users start with ME-QR's free tier for personal use, then upgrade their needs to business use, hit the ad limitation, and move to a platform where paid plans remove ads clearly.
 If you're at that point, set up the new codes, switch your printed materials when you next reprint, and let the old codes coexist for a transition period.

 Frequently asked questions